© T. Humpage

 - Put on your high vis safety vest.

-- Exit the vehicle from the right hand side (the side away from passing traffic).
+- Exit the vehicle from the right-hand side (the side away from passing traffic).

 - Make sure yourself and your passengers are behind the motorway safety barrier or in a safe position.

-Road accidents & what to do
+Road accidents in Spain & What to do

-- Move to a safe place and alert oncoming traffic by placing your red warning triangle 30 meters down the road
+- Move to a safe place and alert oncoming traffic by placing your red warning triangle 50 metres down the road.

-- Take pictures of the aftermath if you have a camera handy
+- Take pictures of the aftermath if you have a camera handy.

 - If the drivers cannot agree on a version of events then do not sign any documentation and contact the police for assistance.